 Children with IR-4 and IH-4 visas:

-- Will automatically acquire citizenship on the date of their adoption in United States, if the adoption occurs before the child's 18th birthday.
+- Will automatically acquire citizenship on the date of their adoption in the United States if the adoption occurs before the child's 18th birthday.

-- Under 18 automatically acquire U.S. citizenship upon entry to the United States if they reside in the United States with their parents (U.S. government or military personnel residing overseas may qualify as residing in the U.S.); and
+- Under 18 automatically acquire U.S. citizenship upon entry to the United States if they reside in the United States with their parents (U.S. government or military personnel living overseas may qualify as living in the U.S.), and

 Children with IR-2 visas who didn't automatically acquire U.S. citizenship can apply for naturalization when eligible.

-Potential family and immigration law issues mean that international adoptions can be quite complicated.
-A lawyer's assistance can help ensure that you prepare to meet the challenges of both systems successfully.
-Before you shell out your hard-earned cash and fly halfway around the world, make sure you're doing it right by speaking with a family law attorney.
+Potential family and immigration law issues mean international adoptions can be complicated.
+A social worker is always helpful.
+But a lawyer's help can also ensure that you successfully prepare to meet both systems' challenges.
+Before you shell out your hard-earned cash and fly halfway around the world, ensure you're doing it right by speaking with a family law attorney.